monsieuroeuf/ians-after-effects-scripts/readme.md

 Reads a plain text file that contains a comp ID, and opens that comp.

+## highlightLatestComps

+I use a numbering system for my comps, so I can keep track of versions.
+Each unique top-level comp starts with a two digit number, and if I need to bump the version then I append the version.
+For example if I had 74 versions of the 01-cool-intro comp:

+01-cool-intro-01
+01-cool-intro-02
+...
+01-cool-intro-74

+… this script would select 01-cool-intro-74.

+This script descends into all folders and subfolders, and selects the highest version of each comp.

+It uses the underscore.js library, which is included in the repo.

+Note that this ONLY looks at the first two digits of the comp name, so if two separate comps begin with the same numbered prefix, it's not gonna work.

 ## highlightNestedComps

 First, deselect everything in the project.
 Then, select every comp that's nested in another comp.

+## hyphenate

+Replaces spaces in comp items with hyphens.

 ## IanLib